LucyJuza/OnlineInterChatLocal/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-You just need to select a Username and then, you can just chat like yyou would with any normal chat app
+You just need to select a Username and then, you can just chat like you would with any normal chat app

 <!-- ROADMAP -->